 Granted, “Overwatch” has shades of that, yet its problem is that it aims to be a popular title by picking and choosing from both the real world and from the games that follow it, and the characterization and world-building is haphazard as a result.
 It pulls a diverse cast of many races, creeds and even different species, but it brushes them in broad strokes.
 Which is fine, except for parts like Pharrah’s stereotypical Indigenous-themed skin and the game’s way of appropriating different cultures for the sake of aesthetics and for that alone.
 “Team Fortress 2”, on the other hand, demonstrates that one CAN have substantive characterization from within different types of characters within just one setting.
 It even has a fucking Black Scotsman, speaking like Mel Gibson from, “Braveheart”, and yet the way they pull off his characterization makes him an awesome and substantial character in his own right.

-“Team Fortress 2” from the get go, from it’s launch in 2007 to today, LEANS into what is otherwise a mostly uniform world while letting each character actually BE characters besides their powers.
+“Team Fortress 2”, from it’s launch in 2007 to today, LEANS into what is otherwise a mostly uniform world while letting each character actually BE characters besides their powers.
 “Overwatch”…has yet to reach that same level.
 This is not to say that, “Overwatch” is this flawed, bad game while, “Team Fortress 2” is this masterpiece that the, “casuals” will never comprehend.
 Like I alluded earlier, “Team Fortress 2” is a complex and somewhat bloated game.
 Back in the day, “Team Fortress 2” was very polished.
 Now…well, over the years Valve released so much content in the form of cosmetic changes, weapons and other content that it can feel daunting to get into it unless one has already sunk hundreds, if not thousands of hours into it.

 “Team Fortress 2” is kind of a world in and of itself, for better and for worse, which would be fine if it didn’t lead to the main core game having a long set of longstanding issues that haven’t been addressed.
 Parts of the game are still buggy as hell, some classes are extremely overpowered (insert a long, angry stare at the Pyro here), and unlike, “Overwatch”, experimentation is not as encouraged.
 One has to get REALLY good with at least ONE class so that you will actually play your part as opposed to just getting killed over and over again, and that is a hurdle that will take time to get used to, but…well, the game isn’t exactly attracting new players, even with its, “Free to Play” model, which in itself is a contentious issue because the game’s community was built from the get-go with an understanding that one has to pay to play…that, and “Free to Play” games tend to have terrible players.
 One need to look no further than, “League of Legends” to prove that.

 Just to get this out of the way: I happen to play both games, and like them very much.
 I’m more invested in, “Overwatch” right now because, well, the game is very good in spite of the flaws I wrote about.
-I like the characters (Mercy/Reinhardt main, here, but I do dabble with the other ones and Zarya…*sweats profusely*), and I find the core concept intriguing, but I’m not sure if I’m willing to say that it is a GREAT game.
+I like the characters (Mercy/Reinhardt for example, but I do dabble with the other ones and Zarya…*sweats profusely*), and I find the core concept intriguing, but I’m not sure if I’m willing to say that it is a GREAT game.
 It’s colorful, it’s dynamic, plus it’s surprisingly balanced at launch, considering all of the different heroes and the variables they bring.
 It’s just that the world-building, the meat of the game, still needs plenty of work, needs to have the developers actually think through their characters and their world so that the experience can be unique and yet appealing to a lot of players.
 I think the developers can do that.
 Once upon a time, “Team Fortress 2” proved to millions of players worldwide that it is possible to have what is essentially a game of digital paintball with objectives brim with personality and a great lore that allows every character to fit into the world while still remaining distinct, sans the racial stereotyping problems that would otherwise sink such an approach.